WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 <a name="first-snapshot"/>

 ### Take Your First Snapshot
 At this point in time, it'd be useful to save the current state of the machine, called **snapshot**, so that if something happens in the future it's always possible to revert back to the current situation in a few minutes with a click from the droplet dashboard.
-Moreover, we could also build other similar droplets but slighlty different, and use this snapshot as a starting point, instead of going back to the entire droplet creation.
+Moreover, we could also build other similar droplets but slighlty different, and use this snapshot as a starting point, instead of going back to the entire droplet creation process.

 To snapshot a droplet:
   - shut down the droplet using the terminal:
     ~~~
-    : `sudo shutdown now
+    sudo shutdown now
-    ~~~`
+    ~~~
-  - login into your DO account, head for the droplet dashboard, and from the left menu click  `**Snapshots`**, enter a memorable name in the textbox, then click `**Take Snapshot`**
+  - login into your DO account, head for the droplet dashboard, and from the left menu click  `Snapshots`, enter a memorable name in the textbox, then click `Take Snapshot`
   - oOnce the process has finished, you can start the droplet again using the switch on the upper right

 To restore a snapshot on the droplet it was created from: